MyrtheW/RL_A3/README.md

 ## Usage
-To run the algorithm, set the parameters in the `config.txt` file and run the `run_example` file, or integrate it in your own code.
+To run the algorithm, set the parameters in the `config.txt` file and run the `run_example` file.
+Especially the target structure and directory location are required.

 ### Experiments
+- `experiment_learning_behaviour.py` was used to test MCTS against local search.
-- `experiment_cp_parameters.py` was used to test the effect of the Cp parameter on the performance
+- `grid_search.py` was used to find the optimal Cp parameter for different number of evaluations and sequence lenghts
+- `grid_search_decay.py` runs a grid search experiment for the decay parameter.
+- `grid_search_analysis.py` and `grid_search_decay_analysis.py` plot graphs on the grid search results stored in grid_search_values.
 - `experiment_create_targets.py` was used to create random sequences of different length, of which the structures were predicted by RNAfold.
   These structures are stored in `target_structures` and used as targets for testing the MCTS algorithm.